 Here’s my guide to Korcula, including the best things to do in Korcula, where to stay, when to visit, and how to get there, as well as essential information and tips that help you make the most out of your time here.

-There’s a whole myriad of excellent accommodation in Korcula Town, including luxurious hotels, homey apartments, and budget-friendly hostels, fitting any budget and travel style.
+There’s a whole myriad of excellent accommodations in Korcula Town, including luxurious hotels, homey apartments, and budget-friendly hostels, that fit any budget and travel style.

 B&B Ghetto | Situated just outside Korcula Town is B&B Ghetto, a spacious apartment that provides comfortable beds, air-conditioning, and an excellent private bathroom.
 On top of that, it is fairly priced, as well as close to most of the interesting things to see and do in Korcula.